tangentsoft/pidp8i/doc/cc8-manual.md

 switch register, press the Load Add key, then press the Start key.)

+### <a id="wordstr"></a>Strings are of Words, Not of Bytes or Characters

+In several places, the Standard says a conforming C library is supposed to operate on “bytes” or “characters,” at least according to [our chosen interpretation][cppr].
+Except for the text I/O restrictions called out [above](#stdio), LIBC operates on strings of PDP-8 words, not on this more modern notion of fixed 8-bit bytes the nebulous concept of “characters.”

+Because someone may be used to the idea that string and memory functions like [`memcpy()`](#memcpy) and [`strcat()`](#strcat) will operate on bytes, we’ve marked all of these cases with a reference back to this section.

+By the same token, most functions that operate on NUL-terminated string buffers in a conforming C library implementation actually check for 0 words in this implementation.
+The distinction is that these routines aren’t carefully masking off the top 4 or 5 bits to check *only* against a 7- or 8-bit NUL character, they’re checking for a word equal to zero.

+This is another manifestation of [CC8’s typeless nature](#typeless).

 ### Missing Functions

 The bulk of the Standard C Library is not provided, including some